Part 1 (Completed Enrollment) - The purpose of the first part of the study was to evaluate

 - PK profile (fasted and fed) (Part 1 and PART 3 only); Day -7 and Day 1 of Cycle 1; Change from baseline in QT/QTc interval (ECG) (Part 1 only); Every week (Cycle 1); q3wks (Cycles 2+); Incidence of AEs, clinical laboratory abnormalities, and ECG abnormalities (Part 1, 2, and 3); Every 1-2 weeks (Cycle 1); q3wks (Cycles 2+); Duration of response per RECIST version 1.1 (Part 2 only); Every 2-3 cycles of treatment; Response per RECIST version 1.1 (Part 1 only); Every 2-3 cycles of treatment; Overall Survival (Part 2B); study data collection expected to last for ~ 2 years

 18 Years - N/A

-- The following eligibility criteria below pertain to patients enrolling into PART 3 of the
+- The following eligibility criteria below pertain to patients enrolling into Part 2B or

 - Inclusion Criteria: